Provides tools to read, write, and fetch information for EPICS PV variables via an MCP stdio server.

 Example runtime command to start the server locally using Python (adjust the path to your actual script):

-python /path/server.pyRetrieve the current value of a specified EPICS PV and return a status alongside the value.
+python /path/server.pyRetrieve the current value of a specified PV.
+Returns a status and the PV value or an error message.

-Fetch detailed information about a specified EPICS PV and return a status with the PV metadata.
+Fetch detailed information about a specified PV, including its connection state and data type.
+Returns a status and the PV information or an error message.